mahmoud-elmakki/mahmoud-elmakki/README.md

 Once in a while I got offers and orders to do some...
 - Social media content creation.
-- Logo / Poster / banner Dessign.
+- Logo / Poster / banner Design.
 - Video Editing.